Timsey/starter-academic/content/post/first_blog_post/index.md

 ---
-title: Test blog title
+title: All but commentary
-subtitle: Test blog subtitle
+subtitle: Have you heard the good word of our lord and saviour Bayes?
 date: 2021-03-02T14:46:05.344Z
 summary: Test blog summary.
 draft: false
-featured: false
+featured: true

 authors:
   - admin